 Gardening with Dark Colors

 Depending on how and where you use them, darker colors in the garden can be striking and attractive.
-But using dark colors can be tricky and may not have the effect you were hoping to achieve.
+Using dark colors can also be tricky and may not have the effect you were hoping to achieve.
 Here are some tips for success: